opayo/test/Requirement2/readme.markdown

 Assumptions
 -----------
 1) Id column would be populated as UUID
-2) Date is reserved word so the column would be called TransactionDate
+2) Date is a reserved word so the column would be called TransactionDate
 3) I assume the MySQL database should be installed separately and the access to the instance would be configured manually

 Installation
 ------------

-You can unzip the source from zip file and then install all dependancies:
+You can unzip the source from the zip file and then install all dependencies:

     cd test/Requirement2
     pip install -r requirements.txt